Niki Lauda: Early years in racing

-Niki Lauda was born on 22 February 1949 in Vienna, Austria, to a wealthy paper manufacturing family.
+Lauda was born on 22 February 1949 in Vienna, Austria, to a wealthy paper manufacturing family.
 His paternal grandfather was the Viennese-born industrialist Hans Lauda.

 Lauda became a racing driver despite his family's disapproval.
 After starting out with a Mini, Lauda moved on into Formula Vee, as was normal in Central Europe, but rapidly moved up to drive in private Porsche and Chevron sports cars.
 With his career stalled, he took out a £30,000 bank loan, secured by a life insurance policy, to buy his way into the fledgling March team as a Formula Two driver in 1971.
 Because of his family's disapproval, he had an ongoing feud with them over his racing ambitions and abandoned further contact.

-Lauda was quickly promoted to the Formula One team but drove for March in Formula One and Formula Two in 1972.
+Lauda was quickly promoted to the Formula One team, but drove for March in Formula One and Formula Two in 1972.
 Although the latter cars were good and Lauda's driving skills impressed March principal Robin Herd, March's 1972 Formula One season was catastrophic.
 Perhaps the lowest point of the team's season came at the Canadian Grand Prix at Mosport Park, where both March cars were disqualified within three laps of each other, just past three-quarters of the race distance.
 Lauda took out another bank loan to buy his way into the BRM team in 1973.
 Lauda was instantly quick, but the team was in decline; although the BRM P160E was fast and easy to drive it was not reliable and its engine lacked power.
 Lauda's popularity was on the rise after he was running third at the Monaco Grand Prix that year before a gearbox failure ended his race prematurely, resulting in Enzo Ferrari becoming interested.
 When his BRM teammate Clay Regazzoni left to rejoin Ferrari in 1974, team owner Enzo Ferrari asked him what he thought of Lauda.
 Regazzoni spoke so favorably of Lauda that Ferrari promptly signed him, paying him enough to clear his debts.